jansendotsh/comic-management/README.md

 This is a repository with a series of tools that are built to help with sorting and managing digital comic book files (.cbr, .cbz).
 Of these tools are the following:

+* **comictool.py:**
+A script that unifies all functions of this pack, allowing greater automation.
+Currently, this script only includes converting and sorting of files.

 * **conversion.py:**
 A script for converting CBR files to CBZ. *Should* work across platform yet has only been tested on Linux.

-* **conversion-linux.py:**
-A small script that converts CBR files to CBZ on Linux and Unix-like systems using unrar-free.

-* **conversion-win.py:**
+* **conversion-linux.py & conversion-win.py:**
-A similar small script that converts CBR files to CBZ on Windows systems using the 7-Zip executable.
+Two small scripts for simple conversion using subprocess calls to the unrar-nonfree (on Linux or Unix-like systems) or 7-Zip (on Windows systems).

 * **comictagger:**
 An existing comic tagging library that interfaces with ComicVine's API and tags in an XML file.
 More information is available [here](https://github.com/davide-romanini/comictagger/).